jsummers/deark/readme.txt

   -tostdout
      Write the output file(s) to the standard output stream (stdout).
      This option is experimental, and might not work in all situations.
-     It is recommended to put -tostdout first on the command line.
+     It is recommended to put -tostdout early on the command line.
 The -msgstostderr and "-maxfiles 1" options are enabled automatically.
      Using -main is suggested.
 Incompatible with -zip.
   -fromstdin